SAP/spartacus-docs/_pages/fsa/install/fsa-building-storefront-from-libraries.md

 - SAP Commerce version: Release 2005 (latest patch is recommended - 2005.5).
 - Financial Services Accelerator version: Release 2008 (latest patch - 2008.2) is required.

-For more information, see [Installing SAP Commerce Cloud for use with Spartacus]({{ site.baseurl }} link _pages/fsa/install/installing-sap-commerce-for-use-with-fsa-spartacus-1.0.md ).
+For more information, see [Installing SAP Commerce Cloud FSA for use with FSA Spartacus]({{ site.baseurl }}{% link _pages/fsa/install/installing-sap-commerce-for-use-with-fsa-spartacus.md %}).

 ## Creating a New Angular App